jimholmes/Demo-Site/README.md

 * Grid-1 is default Kendo grid.
 Look at dynamic IDs on table.
 * Grid-2 adds a Create button to make new contacts.
 * Grid-3 changes grid IDs so they're unique with the row number.
 Not the best.
 * Grid-4 changes IDs so they are DB ID + last name.
+* KendoGrid.html is the final piece that shows all things together.
+Additionally it writes to the <div id=flags/> element after each type response from editing, creating, etc. This makes a "latch" you can use for asynch waits: Simply wait on the element to update with the response type you're looking for.
+See line 23.